syl24/Django-API-Learning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Built using python, Spotify Web API docs, Google API docs.
+Built using Django backend, React frontend, Spotify Web API docs
-1. Input your Spotify information in indentification.py, requires web developer agreement
-2. Input your Google API infomration in client_secret.json, requires web developer infomration and project
-3. Run createPL.py, authorize Youtube.
-Many thanks to The Come Up, for the tutorial.

-Features:
-* Fast transition

-### Built With
-mainly relied on web documentations from Spotify and Youtube to create YT client and Spotify playlist
+1. Followed along a tutorial and with a heavy hand of stackoverflow guides to debug
+2. Web application currently only available on localhost or local network
+3. Run manage.py for backend, and node on frontend to launch web application at 127.0.0.1:port
+4. Currently did not upload config and setting files

 <!-- GETTING STARTED -->
 ## Getting Started